By Ryan Windt | Head of Growth Marketing | Updated June 2026

 In practice, the two terms are often used interchangeably, and many cyber policies bundle them under an eCrime or social engineering insuring agreement.
 The key distinction that matters for coverage purposes: did the employee voluntarily authorize the transfer based on deception, or did an attacker directly manipulate a system or financial institution without the employee’s knowledge?
 Different policy language handles these scenarios differently.

-Is Social Engineering Covered by Cyber Insurance?
+Social Engineering Insurance: Is It Covered by Cyber?

 The honest answer is: it depends on your policy, and many policies cover it less than you think.